US authorities seize websites used by Iranian news services including the international propaganda channel Press TV

 |12th February |

 Ofcom to investigate complaints about extremist material on Press TV

 seem a strange area for TV censors to get involved with.
 In narrow a view there is bound to be something said within the scope of preaching, that breaks the politically correct TV rules and can qualify for a rebuke as required.
-But somehow the
+But somehow the issues are

 Ofcom has confirmed it is investigating the satellite channel, Press TV, after receiving a complaint from a viewer over its extremist messages.